 - Interact with the first track, which VoiceOver announces as Track One Cascade, Track Background.
 As you move focus between the two regions in this track, VoiceOver announces their names as 01-AudioTrack One and 01-Audio Track Two.

-- Place VoiceOver focus on the lower-numbered track and hit the Delete key.
+- Place VoiceOver focus on the lower-numbered region.

 Repeat these steps for Track 2 Natural Stereo, Track 3 Echo Strum, and the last muted track.
 Then press Enter to move the Playhead to the beginning and Spacebar to play.
 The song should start immediately, with almost no dead air.